writethedocs/www/docs/conf/portland/2023/news/announcing-speakers.rst

 Call for Volunteers
 -------------------

-We are looking for volunteers to help out at the conference and provide support with a variety of tasks - registration, A/V and tech, unconference, speaker support and anything else that may come up.
+We are looking for volunteers to help out at the conference and provide support with a variety of tasks: registration, A/V and tech, unconference, speaker support, and anything else that may come up.

 Each individual who volunteers for two or more shifts receives a free ticket to the conference.
 Shifts range from 3-4 hours in length with a break during the shift.

-Application will be open until we have enough volunteers signed up for the event.
+Application will be open until we have enough volunteers signed up for the conference.
 This is typically mid-March.

 * Check out our `volunteer application form <https://docs.google.com/forms/d/e/1FAIpQLSfbnCr0Kbay2mBTe0mM7lTP85tzj9DUFD8LCyegUugk81KQGg/viewform?usp=sf_link>`_  for more information and to sign up to volunteer.